 James Govan might be the best singer you’ve never heard of.
-A staple of the local music scene for many years, James Govan was born in McComb, Mississippi in 1949, James was raised in Memphis, Tennessee where he was an in-demand performer on Beale Street.
-His first “big break” came in 1967 when his talent caught the attention of songwriter/producer George Jackson.
-Jackson who at the time was working for the Muscle Shoals-based record label FAME decided to record a demo with James in Memphis.
-He sent the demo to FAME label owner Rick Hall. Â Hall also heard potential and soon after their meetingÂ James starting recording sides for FAME.
+A staple of the local music scene for many years, James Govan was born in McComb, Mississippi in 1949. Â His first big break came in 1967 when his talent caught the attention of songwriter/producer George Jackson.
+Jackson, who at the time was a songwriter for the legendary Muscle Shoals record label FAME, immediately recognized there was something special in James’ voice and decided to introduced him to FAME Records owner Rick Hall. Â Hall also heard potential and soon after their meetingÂ James starting recording sides for FAME.
 While the material was strong and James would go on to recorded a number of songs for FAME between 1969 and 1972 Â the label only released a few of them as singles.
-In fact, most of the music went unreleased until 2013 when the good people at ACE Records complied it and released it as James GovanWanted: The FAME Recordings.
-Even though none of these recordings were big hits that made him a household name it’s still an amazing body of work that’s essential to any music fan’s record collection.
+In fact, most of the music went unreleased until 2013 when the good people at ACE Records complied and released James GovanWanted: The FAME Recordings.
+Even though none of these recordings were big hits it’s still an amazing body of work that’s essential to any Soul music fan’s record collection.

 After his time with FAME, James went back to Beale Street where he became a regular performer in blues clubs.
 He released one album in 1982 which went nowhere and after that didn’t release any new music until the 1990’s.
-He saw some success in 1993 when his performance at the Porretta Soul Festival in Italy made him a popular performer in Europe.
+He saw some success again in 1993 when his performance at the Porretta Soul Festival in Italy made him a popular performer in Europe.
 He then released another album in 1996 but like his previous albums, it failed to draw any attention.
 James may have never had that “big hit record” but he always delivered the good live.
 He was a regular performer at the famous Run-Boogie Cafe in Memphis for over 20 years.

 Sadly James passed on July 18, 2014.
 Fortunately his amazing talent will live on through his recordings and hopefully in time make James Govan into a household name.
 You can purchaseÂ James GovanWanted: The FAME Recordings here

 Charles Bradley “Victim Of Love” Daptone/Dunham Records

 If you’ve every heard Charles Bradley you know he’s the real deal.Â From his James Brown like scream to his energetic stage show Mr. Bradley doesn’t just sing Soul music he LIVES IT.
 For those who aren’t aware, Charles Bradley was discovered while working as a James Brown impersonator in clubs around Brooklyn, New York when he caught the ear of Daptone Records co-founder Gabriel Roth.Â He released his debut album, NO TIME FOR DREAMING, in 2011 at the age of 63 after a lifetime of playing clubs and working odd jobs to make ends meet.Â Â The album was a success and sent Mr. Bradley on tour across the U.S., Europe, and Canada.
 Now at an age when most artists are slowing down the big man returns with a new album entitled VICTIM OF LOVE, his second release for Dunham/Daptone Records.

 VICTIM OF LOVE finds Mr. Bradley again backed by Menahan Street Band, a group ofÂ young but seasoned players that co-wrote NO TIME FOR DREAMING with him.Â The album’s gritty sound isn’t much different then Mr. Bradley’s first release but as they say, if it ain’t broke why try to fix it?Â Mr. Bradley screams and shouts as he tells the listener about the ups and downs of real life and the band is tight while still sounding human.Â Tunes like “Strictly Reserved For You”, “Love Bug Blues” and “Where Do We Go From Here?” are perfectly suited for Mr. Bradley’s voice and could have sounded right at home on his last album. Â “You Put The Flame On Me” is an upbeat shuffle that is reminiscent of early Al Green and the title track “Victim of Love” is a beautiful love song that will become a slow dance classic.Â All that being said, the money-shot on this album is the album’s closer “Through The Storm”.Â On this balled Mr. Bradley offers thanks to those who’ve helped him through the hard times.Â If you’ve ever seen him perform live you know that on many occasions he ends the show by walking into the crowd and hugging members of the audience.Â It’s no surprise that a song of hope and love would be the song to end the second album.
 Here’s hoping Mr. Bradley will be around for a long time to come.